Ayofase/Predict-Customer-Churn/README.md

 #### 3. **Remove Duplicates in the primary id column, customer_id**
    - No duplicate fund in the primary id column.

-## Data quality checks and Data Manipulation
+## Data Quality Checks and Data Manipulation
 After initial cleaning in Excel, further data quality checks and preparation were performed in SQL Server to ensure data integrity and consistency before analysis.

 **1. Data Quality Checks:**